peridot-php/webdriver-manager/README.md

 ###A note on starting Selenium in the background

 WebDriver Manager does not block when starting a background process.
 This makes it difficult to see if Selenium encountered any errors (perhaps a corrupt binary?).
-The `SeleniumProcess` class provides method for checking the status of the process.
+The `SeleniumProcess` class provides a method for checking the status of the process.
 If you want to check that Selenium Server started in the background ok, you might try something like this:

 ```php
 $process = $manager->start(true); //start in background